awanmbandi/stateless-web-app/project-runbook.md

 ## Access from outside the cluster
 grab the public DNS of the frontend service LoadBalancer (ELB):
-MAKE SURE TO DISCUSS THE DESCRIBE COMMAND AND HOW THE Internal and External lOAD BALANCERS.
+Please MAKE SURE TO DISCUSS THE DESCRIBE COMMAND AND HOW THE Internal and External lOAD BALANCERS.
 ALSO HOW THE PORT FORWARDING/PROXY WORKS FROM ELB TO NODES PORT 80 TO THE THE Internal ports running in the nodes.
 ```
 --> kubectl describe service frontend